Sunrise Seto: Formation

 Trains are formed of dedicated 7-car 285 series Sunrise Express electric multiple units (EMUs) owned by both JR Central and JR West.

-They are formed as shown below, with cars numbered 8 to 14 in the down (westbound) direction, with car 14 at the Tokyo end, and 1 to 7 in the up (Tokyo-bound) direction, with car 7 at the Tokyo end.
+When operating in the up (Tokyo-bound) direction, the cars are numbered 8 to 14 (cars 1 to 7 are the Sunrise Izumo), with car 14 at the Tokyo end.
+When operating in the down (Takamatsu-bound) direction, the cars are numbered 1 to 7, with car 7 at the Tokyo end.